brandur/sorg/content/drafts/ruby-scale.md

 hook_image: true
 ---

+Ruby is a beautiful language.
+Speaking from experience, it's easy to get attached to everything from its pleasantly readable syntax to the friendly demeanor of its creator Matz, who gives off the air of a trustworthy benevolent dictator if there ever was one.

+TODO

 I have a love/hate relationship with Ruby.
 I love how expressive the language is and how it lets me write programs (especially small ones) fast, but I'm also